Alternative Milks: Steaming Oat & Almond Milk on Breville

 2. Positioning

-- Place steam tip 0.5cm below surface
+- Place the steam tip just barely under the surface (about 0.5cm).

-- Tilt pitcher slightly
+- Tilt the pitcher slightly towards you.

 4. Texturing

-- Watch temperature carefully
+- Watch your temperature closely.

 5. Temperature